 Automated pay station: An automated pay station is located at the Hyak trailhead for visitors to purchase a one-day or annual Discover Pass and Sno-Park permit (Dec.
 1-March 31).

-The 100-mile-long John Wayne Pioneer Trail meanders through a variety of ecosystems and geological zones.
+The trail meanders through a variety of ecosystems and geological zones.

 No motorized vehicles are allowed on the trail with the exception of snowmobiles in winter, which are allowed from Stampede Pass Road to Cabin Creek.